LokiResearch/three-svg-renderer/README.md

 const scene = new THREE.Scene();
 const camera = new THREE.Camera();

-// Setup the svg meshes
-const meshes = new Array<SVGMesh>();
+// Gather meshes from the scene and setup SVGMesh const meshes = new Array<SVGMesh>();
 scene.traverse(obj => {
   obj.isMesh && meshes.push(new SVGMesh(obj as THREE.Mesh));